-Houthi Rebels Release Galaxy Leader Crew amid Red Sea Tensions | Law-Order
+Houthi Rebels Release Galaxy Leader Crew Amid Red Sea Tensions | Law-Order

 - United Arab Emirates

-The Houthi rebels announced on Wednesday the release of the Galaxy Leader's crew, a vehicle carrier seized in November 2023 at the start of their Red Sea corridor attacks linked to the Israel-Hamas conflict.
+A significant development unfolded as Yemen's Houthi rebels released the crew members of the Galaxy Leader, a vehicle carrier captured during the heightened Red Sea tensions tied to the Israel-Hamas conflict.

-This development by the Iranian-backed Houthis marks a step toward de-escalation following a Gaza ceasefire.
-It coincides with speculation that US President Donald Trump may reconsider a terrorism designation on the group, which was revoked by President Joe Biden.
-Oman reportedly mediated the release, though official acknowledgment from Oman is pending.
-The Houthis revealed the release coincided with a request from Hamas, involving 25 international mariners.
+This strategic move follows mediation by Oman, leading to the liberation of 25 crew members from various countries.
+This comes amid efforts to de-escalate hostilities linked to a ceasefire in Gaza.

-The seizure of the Galaxy Leader, linked to Israeli billionaire Abraham 'Rami' Ungar, led to a helicopter-borne raid by Houthi forces, with propaganda from the event used heavily by the group.
-The Houthis announced a limitation of their Red Sea assaults to Israeli-affiliated ships, while emphasizing potential for broader attacks.
-The crew's release might serve to garner favor with the US, although the vessel remains docked at Yemeni port Hodeida.
+However, this development occurs alongside the U.S. decision to possibly reinstate a terrorism designation on the Houthis, raising questions about future diplomatic relations and regional stability.

 (With inputs from agencies.)